OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-1.md

   }
 ```

-So lets get something on the screen!
-Next is great in the way the routing works, all you just need a `pages` directory in the root level with and index file to create a `/` route.
+First lets get something on the screen!
+Next is great in the way the routing works, all you just need a `pages` directory in the root level with and index file to create a `/` route of the website.

 ```
 mkdir pages && cd pages && touch index.js